 Most root canals take between one to three appointments on average.

 The number of appointments required depend largely on the amount of damage to your tooth.

 The first appointment of the procedure requires the infection of the pulp to be fully removed from the tooth.
 This process takes approximately 90 minutes but may be shorter or longer depending on the severity of the infection.

 The second, and possibly third, appointment is when the root canal is checked, filled, and crowned to prevent infection.

 How to Care for your Teeth Following a Root Canal

 Following a root canal and the healing time required, the crown used to cover your tooth should be cared for in the same way as your natural teeth.

-If you are around Madison, AL and concerned for your oral health because of a painful tooth, call our professionals at Singing River Dentistry today, at 256 - 562 - 4001.Our dentists are always ready to help you maintain and improve your oral hygiene and preserve your natural smile.
+If you are in or around the Madison, AL area and concerned for your oral health because of a painful tooth, call our professionals at Singing River Dentistry today, at 256 - 562 - 4001.
+If your teeth are constantly in pain or inflamed, a root canal restoration may be required to remove an infection from the root of your tooth.Our dentists are always ready to help you maintain and improve your oral hygiene and preserve your natural smile.